 Storing grain requires drying to take down its moisture content (corn, sunflower ...) and ventilation to stabilize its physicochemical properties and to prevent the proliferation of insects degrading its quality.
 With real-time and continuous access to grain temperature, the Quanturi system provides an efficient way of managing ventilation and optimizing energy consumption.

 With the Quanturi wireless grain monitoring system you will avoid the time-consuming, tedious and expensive task of manually measuring and documenting temperatures.
 Automatizing temperature measurements ensures trustful data that can be stored and visualized at any time.
 Temperature readings are a guarantee of grain compliance with the quality levels defined in commercial contracts.

 Wireless Tango temperature probes

-The Quanturi grain monitoring system is composed of wireless temperature Tango probes.
-With a spike length of 250 cm they ideal for measuring the temperature deep inside grain silos or bulk storage.
+The Quanturi grain monitoring system is composed of wireless Tango temperature probes.
+With a spike length of 250 cm they are ideal for measuring the temperature deep inside grain silos or bulk storage.
 They are durable and reusable from season to season: the batteries of the probes have a long lifetime and can be replaced.
-Also the bright color is easily visible in the storage.
+In addition, the bright magenta color is easily visible in the storage.